appseconnect/docs/_posts/API-Management/Quickstart/2018-09-17-steps-to-create-proxy-endpoint.md

 ![Inbound Policy Example](/staticfiles/api-management/media/inbound-policy-example.PNG)
 In the figure above, you can see, you can add more and more policies from the screen to be applied to an API.
 Each of the [policies](/api-management/policies/) applied here needs to be cofigured with specific data.
 Once all the policies are configured correctly, you can continue the wizard.
-For Plocy Configurtaion, Click [here](/api-management/policies/)
+For Policy Configuration, Click [here](/api-management/policies/)
 5. The next screen is where you specify the backend.
 This section is very important because this section provides the actual data source for that particular API.
 ![Api Backend Configuration](/staticfiles/api-management/media/api-backend-configuration.PNG)
 6. The backend needs to be configured correctly by specifying the Application, Schema, and Action.
-In addition to that you can also choose the credential here to connect to the particular data source.
+Select `Schema Action` from the drop down list.
+[Click here](/getting-started/#importing-schemas-and-actions-of-an-application) to know more
 7. The outboud policies are those which are applied after the backend is executed.
 Here also similar to the Inbound policies, you are allowed to choose as many policies from the list as you want and configure each of them to continue to the next screen.
 8. The next screen specifies the Response setup of the API.
 Here you are allowed to specify what response code the API should return when there is a failure in execution or success in execution.
 You can also specify the response message if you are not happy with our defualt messaging.
-9. Each of the APIs crated will show the URL and Http Method which needs to be used to execute it from the listing screen.
+9. Each of the APIs created will show the URL and Http Method which needs to be used to execute it from the listing screen.

-**Note:** For simplicity, APPSeCONNECT Requires the API provider to specify a default version mandatorily.
+**Note: For simplicity, APPSeCONNECT Requires the API provider to specify a default version mandatorily**

 ### Steps to follow while editing your proxy endpoint